ADD CONDITION

 Storage and Handling

-To ensure the best performance and safety of your product, store it at room temperature.
-After opening the pouch, make sure to reseal it to maintain its integrity.
-Remember, each patch is designed for single use only, so be sure to discard it after you’ve used it.
-Following these simple steps will help you use the product safely and effectively.
+To ensure the best performance and safety of your product, always reseal the pouch tightly after opening it.
+This helps maintain the integrity of the contents.
+Remember, the patch is designed for single use only, so please discard it after you’ve used it.
+Following these simple steps will help you use the product effectively and safely.

 Additional Information

-You should apply this medication topically by carefully removing the backing from the patch and placing the sticky side on the affected area.
-For adults and children aged 12 and over, you can wear one patch for up to 8 hours and repeat this process as needed, but do not exceed 4 patches in a day.
-After using a patch, reseal the pouch and discard the patch after a single use.
+When using this topical patch, apply it to the affected area by carefully removing the backing and placing the sticky side down.
+You can wear the patch for up to 8 hours and may repeat this process up to 4 times a day, but be sure to reseal the pouch after opening and discard the patch after a single use.
 If you are under 12 years old, consult a physician before use.

-While using this product, follow these guidelines: use it only as directed, avoid tight bandaging or using it with a heating pad, and keep it away from your eyes and mucous membranes.
+It's important to follow these guidelines: use the patch only as directed, avoid tight bandaging or using it with a heating pad, and keep it away from your eyes and mucous membranes.
 Do not apply it to wounds or damaged skin.
-If your condition worsens, if you notice redness or irritation, or if symptoms last more than 7 days or return after clearing up, stop using the product and consult a doctor.
-If you are pregnant or breastfeeding, check with a health professional before using this medication.
+If your condition worsens, if you notice redness or irritation, or if symptoms persist for more than 7 days or return shortly after improvement, stop using the patch and consult a doctor.
+If you are pregnant or breastfeeding, check with a health professional before using this product.

 FAQ